 Cactus Mine Project – Overview

-The Cactus Project is comprised of three deposits and one waste dump within a 4 km mine trend, including the past producing Sacaton Mine, the deposits now known as Cactus East and Cactus West.
-Immediately southwest of the Cactus deposits is the Parks/Salyer deposit, 1.3 mi (2 km) SW along the mine trend.
-Parks/Salyer demonstrates the same geological characteristics as Cactus.
+The Cactus Project is comprised of three deposits and one Stockpile within a 5.5 km mine trend, including the past producing Sacaton Mine, the deposits now known as Cactus East and Cactus West, in addition to the Parks/Salyer deposit, SW along the mine trend.

 Project Highlights